sergiormpereira/rr_segse/README.md

 ## Contact
-For information related with the paper, please, feel free to contact me via e-mail: id5692@alunos.uminho.pt
+For information related with the paper, please feel free to contact me via e-mail: id5692@alunos.uminho.pt